- Read these rules!

 - It is advised that you use a small rucksack or suitable bag to carry above items.
 You may also secure items to your bike.
 You must bring all mandatory equipment with you throughout the race.

 - New for 2014: Pre-race, during and post races checks will be undertaken.
-Time penalties will be imposed for missing mandatory kit so please ensure you comply in the interest of safety and fairness.
+Thew following time penalties will be imposed for missing mandatory kit so please ensure you comply in the interest of safety and fairness.

 - Details of the course will not be made known before the event.